debMan/cheatSheets/lpic2-cheatsheet.md

 ```

 Also we have `tcp-wrapper` command wich uses `/etc/inet.conf` file as
-configuration.
+configuration which mediate connections between apps and network interface.
 Also two security files:
 `/etc/hosts.allow`
 `/etc/hosts.deny`